Adgur Kharazia: Acting mayor of Sukhumi (first time)

 Adgur Kharaziya was head of the Gulripshi District assembly before he was appointed acting mayor of Sukhumi by president Vladislav Ardzinba on 5 November 2004, in the heated aftermath of the 2004 presidential election, succeeding Leonid Lolua.
 During his first speech he called upon the two leading candidates, Sergei Bagapsh and Raul Khadjimba, to both withdraw.

 On 16 February 2005, newly elected President Bagapsh replaced Kharaziya with Astamur Adleiba as mayor of Sukhumi.

 Member of the People's Assembly of Abkhazia

 In the 2007 parliamentary elections Adgur Kharaziya successfully stood as candidate in the Dranda precinct No. 24, winning a majority in the first round.
 He formed part of the opposition.
 During the assembly's first meeting after the election Kharaziya was nominated for the position of speaker by fellow MP Rita Lolua but lost to Nugzar Ashuba.

 On 27 July 2007, Kharaziya took part in a round table on free speech organised by journalists that called upon the government to end what it called the pursuit of independent and opposition media.
+On the 20th of May 2025, Adgur Kharaziya was stripped of his parliamentary powers and replaced by MP Jopua Astamur Daurovich who ran uncontested in the Dranda electoral district No.26 on the 26 July 2025.